 Conditional Formatting is a very popular feature in Excel that lets you format your dataset when applied criteria are met.
 But it may become a tiresome job if you need to apply the same conditional formatting again and again to different ranges.
 That’s when you need to copy the formatting from one range to another.
 This often leads to unexpected errors as the cell references may not change when copying the formatting.
 This article highlights 3 methods to copy conditional formatting and also change the reference cell.

-3 Ways to Copy Conditional Formatting But Change Reference Cell in Excel
+Copy Conditional Formatting But Change Reference Cell in Excel: 3 Ways

 We will use the following dataset to highlight the methods to copy conditional formatting with changing cell references.
 Here, conditional formatting is applied to the Jan column for sales greater than $20,000.
 The conditional formatting rule is =C5:C10>20000.
 Our goal is to copy the conditional formatting to the Feb column so that the formula also changes to =D5:D10>20000.
 So let’s start!

 The easiest way to copy conditional formatting and change the cell reference is to use the Format Painter tool in Excel.
 Follow the steps below to be able to do that.